Create a poll to inform marketing strategy, get instant feedback, or predict voter behavior. It’s fast, free, and works

 Typeform allows you to easily create a poll that looks beautiful, and gets more responses.
 Today, we poll in different ways because society, culture, and technology have evolved.
 We ask total strangers about their intake of complex carbohydrates, or who'd make a good head of state.

 Create your own poll to learn who your audience is most likely to vote for.
-See all answers in a comprehensive report.
+See every answer in a comprehensive report.

 Use polls with funny or cultural content to differentiate yourself from boring corporate rivals.